ArchiveBox/ArchiveBox/README.md

 Without active preservation effort, everything on the internet eventually dissapears or degrades.
 Archive.org does a great job as a free central archive, but they require all archives to be public, and they can't save every type of content.

-*ArchiveBox is an open source tool that helps you archive web content on your own (or privately within an organization): save copies of browser bookmarks, preserve evidence for legal cases, backup photos from FB / Insta / Flickr, download your media from YT / Soundcloud / etc., snapshot research papers & academic citations, and more...*
+*ArchiveBox is an open source tool that helps organizations and individuals archive web content and retain control over their data: save copies of browser bookmarks, preserve evidence for legal cases, backup photos from FB / Insta / Flickr, download your media from YT / Soundcloud / etc., snapshot research papers & academic citations, and more...*

 > ➡️ *Use ArchiveBox as a [command-line package](#quickstart) and/or [self-hosted web app](#quickstart) on Linux, macOS, or in [Docker](#quickstart).*